ToyB0x/ai-lint/README.md

 ## TODO:
 - Define rule of rules
 - Add Rule
+- Crate core function for tools (currently, inner tool function is all most dynamically generated AI prompt.
+But like static package manager, if these functions also become static, it will be more efficient, faster and stable.)

 ## NOTE:
 Currently, AI Coding tools like cline are not available to load url in text files(but @url command can load url), so I created this AI linting tool.

+## Requirements:
+- Sonnet 3.7 model
+  (Gemini PRO 2.0 model don't work well for this project, so I recommend Sonnet 3.7 model)